| Title: | D-Score for Child Development |

 This function assumes that the difficulties have been estimated by

-a binary Rasch model, e.g. by rasch.pairwise.itemcluster()
+a binary Rasch model, e.g. by rasch.pairwise.itemcluster() of

-the sirt
+the sirt package.

 A vector of length length(prior)